Paul Davies (Conservative politician): Leadership

 Davies was elected Leader of the Welsh Conservatives in September 2018.

-He resigned as Leader of the Welsh Conservatives and Leader of the Opposition on 23 January 2021, after he was involved in an incident with possible breaches of Welsh COVID-19 regulations in December 2020.
+He resigned as Leader of the Welsh Conservatives and Leader of the Opposition on 23 January 2021, shortly after he was seen drinking with fellow MSs in the Senedd in December 2020, days after a ban on serving alcohol in pubs was instituted.
+At the time it was believed this may be a breach of Welsh COVID-19 regulations.
 In April 2022 Paul Davies was cleared of breaking the Senedd's code of conduct.
+His predecessor, Andrew RT Davies, replaced him in the role.